 - Enable multi-recipient functionality so customers can place one order but ship gifts to multiple recipients

-- Use order bumps?
-(Note: In 2014, Amazon reported that cross-sells, order bumps and upsells generated 35% of their revenue.)
+- Consider adding order bumps.
+(Note: In 2014, Amazon reported that cross-sells, order bumps and upsells generated 35% of their revenue!)

 - Offer gift wrapping (Bonus tip: post photos of your gorgeous gift wrapping on social media and use it in your ads)

 6. Optimize Your Follow-Up Game

 - Put offers in your email receipt to prompt post-purchase spending

 - Share related items or shopping recommendations in your email receipt or shortly after a purchase

 - Ping customers who leave items in their cart.
 Follow-up via text or email, and offer a bonus as an incentive

 - Update your shipping times based on the latest carrier information

 - Consider offering last-minute delivery for late shoppers